MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 1. Select **Library** > **Import Template**.
 2. Browse to your service template folder.
 As an example,  select the **EdgeServiceTemplate Generation 2.xml** file.
 3. Update the parameters for your environment as you import the service template.

+> [!NOTE]
-Note that the library resources were imported during network controller deployment.
+> The library resources were imported during the network controller deployment.

     - **WinServer.vhdx**: Select the virtual hard drive image that you prepared and imported earlier during the network controller deployment.
     - **EdgeDeployment.CR**: Map to the EdgeDeployment.cr library resource in the VMM library.